-The great British seaside may seem a world-away from the hustle and bustle of London, but in fact it’s a lot nearer than you think.
-In less than 2 hours by train you can have sand between your toes and the sea breeze in your hair.
+The great British seaside may seem a world-away from the hustle and bustle of London, but in fact a weekend at the beach is a lot closer than you think.
+In less than 2 hours by train you can have sand between your toes, the sea breeze in your hair and the prospect of cosy night’s stay at a beautiful coastal hotel.

 A gorgeous boutique hotel overlooking Margate’s beachfront, The Sands is ideal for a weekend getaway and a spot of seaside glamour.
 Each of the bedrooms are luxuriously fitted, with every effort made to use only natural materials such as silk sprung mattresses, Egyptian cotton bed linen and duvets filled with pure jasmine silk.